How hard is a master’s compared to a bachelor’s degree?

 Short answer: lots of ways.

 A master’s degree opens the door to networking and personal growth.
-In recent years, postgraduate opportunities have grown as new skills are required in uncertain pandemic times.
+In recent years, postgraduate opportunities have grown as new skills are required.
 Technology and communication have changed drastically in the past few years and, in turn, many professionals are returning to study for personal and professional growth to stay on top of the new developments in their industry.

 Why a master’s degree?
 A master’s degree has immeasurable value, whether you’re considering changing career paths or improving your trade knowledge.
 Aside from your new qualification, a postgraduate course like a master’s degree presents the chance to create personal connections with fellow students.
 Between guest speakers and placement opportunities, you’ll also get unique insight into your area of study and an offer of industry-specific work experience that only postgraduate studies can provide.